otifsolutions/aclmenu/README.md

 -  __hasPermission__

     * This method checks if the user has permission or not to access the page.
-    * Returns `True` if condition is true otherwise return `false`;
+    * Returns `True` if condition is true otherwise return `false`.
-    * Two Attributes are passed when calling the method e.g. `permissionTypeString` and `Permission`.
+    * Two Attributes are passed when calling the method.
-    * One is `permissionTypeString` e.g. READ, CREATE, UPDATE, or DELETE.
+    * One is `permissionTypeString` possible values are READ, CREATE, UPDATE, or DELETE.
-    * If no permissionTypeString is passed, _READ_ is considered default.
+    * If no permissionTypeString is passed, READ is considered default.
     * Another attribute is `permission` which is the route of page.
-    * In this method if no permission is passed, _null_ is considered default and get the current permission from session.
+    * In this method if no permission is passed, current permission from sessions is fetched.

 -  __hasPermissionMenuItem__